This page is designed to answer the following questions:

-7. Explain own role and responsibilities in safeguarding individuals
+- 10.1b Explain their own role and responsibilities in safeguarding individuals (Care Certificate, Standard 10: Safeguarding adults)

-Explain own role and responsibilities in safeguarding individuals
+- 1.2 Explain own role and responsibilities in safeguarding individuals (Level 2 Diploma in Care, Safeguarding and protection in care settings)

 As an adult care worker, you need a thorough understanding of your responsibilities for safeguarding vulnerable adults.
 You will have a duty of care towards the adults that you work with, but you also have a responsibility to report any concerns that you observe outside of your workplace.
 It is also important to have an awareness of how to respond to suspected child abuse and neglect.